Nashville-Public-Library/talklib/README.md

 The alternative is to use `curl` with long, complicated URLs.
 See the "Usage" section below for how to disable Twilio.

 ### -Environment Variables
-It also uses a number of environment variables.
+Many items are stored in environment variables.
 Make sure to set all of these on your PC(s). (*TODO: make a list of these and add it here*)

 *An obvious improvement here would be to download the audio files for the RSS feeds in a more "Pythonic" fashion, IE not using Wget.*